'Harry & Meghan' docuseries gets a release date, watch new trailer here

 Directed by American documentarian Liz Garbus, the series will tell the story in six parts.

-Along with the new trailer, the makers have also revealed the dates for six upcoming episode documentaries.
-The first three episodes will be released on December 8, followed by volume two on December 15.
+Along with the new trailer, the makers have also revealed the dates for six-episode documentaries.
+The first volume of three episodes will be released on December 8, followed by volume two on December 15.

 In the three-minute trailer, Harry and Meghan can be seen sobbing and crying as they continue to fight back against the tabloids, Harry's own family, and other things.

-Comparing Meghan's life with the late Princess Diana's, in the trailer says that he does not want history to repeat itself.
-"I was terrified.
-I didn't want history to repeat itself," Harry says.
+Comparing Meghan's life with the late Princess Diana's, in the trailer Harry says that he does not want history to repeat itself.

 Harry & Meghan.
 A Netflix Global Event.— Netflix (@netflix) December 5, 2022